ajcwebdev/dash-transcripts/markdown_files/2024-01-08-quarterly-report-q4-23.md

 [43:52] So back to here now.
 Dash economics R&D. This was something that I was working on.
 I know that it was a controversial project.
 I didn't spend much money on this.
 This was
 [44:06] mostly just data gathering and doing some research on our economics.
 36 dash over the whole quarter.
 Any pay assistance.
 Mikhail talked about that, and merchant loyalty credit system was the, [44:23] this is the 1.2 dash that's just standard.
 If a concept is accepted, they get one dash for creating the concept, and then there's the strategist commission as well.
 So that's what
 [44:36] that is.
 That's what we did the past quarter.
 Again, the vast majority of this was the wallet, the incubator wallet that we will.
-And Ryan, are you still looking for testers on that?
+And Rion, are you still looking for testers on that?
 Or how, [44:48] is there anything people can do to help move that forward?
 Not yet.
 I'm the primary tester on that.
 Probably be, we will be wanting testers for this next quarter for sure.
 [45:02] And again, two weeks from now, we will give an update on where we're at with that project.
 So I don't know if Mikhail wants to say anything about these numbers at all, but he's talked about
 [45:18] all of these in his presentation.
 And here you have the numbers in case you're, you're curious where, where your dash is going.
 And then I just wanted to briefly show Ash.
 He's still an active